Have you ever watched a child try to get attention from their mom or dad?

 Stonewallers typically have a history of making things worse when trying to solve problems…which is why they have the learned behavior of shutting down.

-The more you feel criticized, the more you turn away.
-The more you turn away, the more your partner attacks.
-Your heart rate escalates, and you’re scared to say anything for the fear of making it worse.
+The stonewaller’s heart rate escalates, and they’re scared to say anything for fear of making it worse.

 This is what happens when Miguel comes home from work.